 The two main phenolic compunds found in the leaves were chlorogenic-acid and rutin.

-According to the above mentioned study “In particular, cultivar Erma contained the highest amount of chlorogenic acid and showed a strong tyrosinase-inhibitory effect.”, cultivar Erma beeing our own strain and plant material.
-We can proudly say that the samples from our strain had exceptionally high levels of chlorogenic-acid at 24887 μg/g (which was 1.5x more) and 9939 μg/g of rutin, which was 6.5x more than the other 2 strains, a fact emphasized in the study.
+According to the above mentioned study “In particular, cultivar Erma contained the highest amount of chlorogenic acid and showed a strong tyrosinase-inhibitory effect.”, cultivar Erma beeing our own variety and plant material.
+We can proudly say that the samples from our variety had exceptionally high levels of chlorogenic-acid at 24887 μg/g (which was 1.5x more) and 9939 μg/g of rutin, which was 6.5x more than the other 2 varieties, a fact emphasized in the study.

 Antioxidant effects - what does it mean?

-It means that these phenolic compunds react with and capture dangerously reactive compounds called free radicals before the radicals can react with other biomolecules and cause serious damage.
+It means that these compunds react with and capture free radicals before they could react with other biomolecules and cause serious damage.

 More than 100 human diseases have been reported to be related with free radicals.
-Phenolics including flavonoids from plant foods proved to have effects on radical scavenging, antioxidation, and anticancer.
+Phenolics including flavonoids from plant foods proved to have effects on radical scavenging and antioxidation.